- Formula: SrH2

 Sr(s) + H2(g) → SrH2(s)

-What follows is the calculated isotope pattern for the SrH2 unit with the most intense ion set to 100%.
+The chart below shows the calculated isotope pattern for the formula SrH2 with the most intense ion set to 100%.

 The data on these compounds pages are assembled and adapted from the primary literature and several other sources including the following.